A Basic Review of Dietary Minerals and A List of Food Sources

 Iron is an essential part of hemoglobin and the transportation of oxygen to the cells of the body.
 It is required for many enzymes and proteins and known to build strength, enhance energy and prevent anemia.
 Iron is one of the trace nutrients that plays a role in production of enzymatic antioxidants.

-The Recommended Daily Allowance (RDA) for iron is 18 mg a day for adults, but can be lower or higher depending on one's age and gender.
+The Recommended Dietary Allowance (RDA) for iron is 18 mg a day for adults, but can be lower or higher depending on one's age and gender.

 Sources: blue-green algae, dandelion root, chlorella, cacao beans, collards, burdock, beets, figs, dulse, green leafy vegetables, goji berries, kale, kelp, marine phytoplankton, miso, nettles, olives, red raspberry leaf tea, seaweeds, spirulina, sesame seeds, and spinach.